clydebuilt1974/TryHackMe/Junior Penetration Tester/Metasploit/Meterpreter.md

 Logged On Users : 7
 Meterpreter 	: x86/windows
 ```
-> What is the name of the share likely created by the user?
+3. What is the name of the share likely created by the user?
+> Use the 'post/windows/gather/enum,_shares' module.
+Need to background Meterpreter first and sert the SESSION parameter.
 ```
 CTRL+Z
 Background session 1? [y/N]